kscalelabs/rdme-docs/docs/Robots/zeroth-bot-01/build-guide/bill-of-materials-bom.md

 \*standard Coarse thread pitch

-*An Itemized BoM is publicly available[here](https://docs.google.com/spreadsheets/d/1CmScSyjjHeuxxL0QmV3nXdUUqKY3HEEfBCJPlzzbGro/edit?gid=500144392#gid=500144392)*
+*An Itemized BoM is publicly available[ here](https://docs.google.com/spreadsheets/d/1CmScSyjjHeuxxL0QmV3nXdUUqKY3HEEfBCJPlzzbGro/edit?gid=500144392#gid=500144392)*

 For metal-on-metal screw joints, we recommend using low-strength removeable threadlocker (*Loctite Purple*).
 Medium-strength may present issues on disassembly due to the small fastener sizes.
 High-strength should be avoided.